-Evaluation of OOPS!, OQuaRE and Other Tools for FIBO Ontologies
+FIBO Ontology Evaluation with OOPS!, OQuaRE and Other Tools

 Abstract

 This ontology clinic aims to explore the application of ontology quality measures to ontologies produced under the Financial Industry Business Ontology (FIBO) umbrella.

 In this clinic we will explore the application of the OOPS! and OQuare methodologies and tools to two styles of ontology developed under the FIBO umbrella: Business Conceptual Ontologies (BCOs) which are the FIBO standards themselves; and example "Operational Ontologies" derived from these for deployment in semantic technology applications.